 6. Filipino nurses are profoundly empathetic

 Being empathic is not merely enough for Filipinos; this is why I stressed “Profoundly empathetic.”
-By definition, empathy is putting yourself in other people’s situations in order for us to understand better how it feels to be in their shoes.
-Filipinos understand the pain and the sacrifices of a patient and their relatives when they are being hospitalized because at least one member in our family or clan have been hospitalized.
+By definition, empathy is putting yourself in other people’s situations for us to understand better how it feels to be in their shoes.
+Filipinos understand the pain and the sacrifices of a patient and their relatives when they are being hospitalized because at least one member in our family or clan has been hospitalized.
 We tend to be very cautious of what we say or act because we are so worried that it could impact or affect them, given their situation.
 Filipino nurses try to understand more and adapt based on their needs.

-Filipino nurses know their patient by heart and not by the number or merely by name.
+Filipino nurses know their patients by heart and not by the number or merely by name.
 In fact, when you ask them who their patient is in room 132, they can tell you their name and a short description of them, but not to the point that they would breach the patient’s right to confidentiality.
-For Filipino nurses, their patients, are like a family because when they take care of them, they do not only based it on the verbatim order of the physicians, but they integrate love and care.
+Filipino nurses, their patients, are like a family because when they take care of them, they not only based it on the verbatim order of the physicians, but they integrate love and care.
 Sometimes, we get affected by whatever happens to them because we may see them as our parents, grandparents, aunts, uncle, or siblings.